lewisjdeane/LiveData-Extensions/README.md

 # LiveData Extensions

-Write beautifully concise and clean code for complex LiveData transformations:
+An Android library allowing you to write beautifully concise and clean code for complex LiveData transformations.

 ```
 /** Instead of `Transformations.map` */